freeol/XmlAutoGo-Docs/source/index.rst

 What is XmlAutoGo?
 =====================================

-XmlAutoGo is a tools that can be used for control webdriver and win32API on windows.
+XmlAutoGo is a tools that can be used to control webdriver and win32API on windows.

 Features
 ######################